-- 1. Unsubsidized Federal Stafford Loans - 2.
-Subsidized Federal Stafford Loans
+- 1) Unsubsidized Federal Stafford Loans

+- 2) Subsidized Federal Stafford Loans

-- 3. Perkins Loans
+- 3) Perkins Loans

-- 4. Federal/Direct Plus Loans
+- 4) Federal/Direct Plus Loans

-- 5. Federal Pell Grants
+- 5) Federal Pell Grants

-- 6. FSEOG
+- 6) FSEOG

-- 7. WA State Opportunity Grant
+- 7) WA State Opportunity Grant

-REFUNDING STATE NEED GRANTS
+REFUNDING STATE NEED GRANTS (SNG)

-If a student withdraws and his/her last date of attendance is prior to or at 50% of the term, the SNG repayment will be based on the percent of the term not completed, according to the SNG repayment policy.
+If a student withdraws and his/her last date of attendance is prior to or at 50% of the term, the SNG repayment will be based on the percent of the term not completed, following the procedures outlined in the Washington Student Achievement Council's SNG repayment methodology.
+Funds will be returned to SNG via the Washington Student Achievement Council's secure portal, CSAW.
+If a student's last date of attendance is after 50% of the term, the aid is considered 100% earned per the SNG repayment policy and no repayment is processed.